 The smooth hounds are so-called because they often form large groups, like a pack of dogs.

 The common smooth hound (Mustelus mustelus) and starry smooth hound (Mustelus asterias) are both thought to be found in waters of the UK, but they are commonly misidentified because of their similar appearances.
 Both have similar distributions in the eastern Atlantic ocean and the Mediterranean Sea, and both feed predominantly on crustaceans and mollusks.
-The differ in size; the common smooth hound reaches a maximum size of 2 m, where the starry smooth hound can only reach around 1.4m total length.
-The noticeable difference between these two species is apparent in their population declines; where the starry smooth hound is considered 'least concern', the common smooth hound is classified as 'vulnerable' by the IUCN.
-When the smooth hounds are landed in fisheries they are often lumped together as Mustelus spp. in the landing reports, which can make it very challenging to monitor their catches and population declines.
+They differ in size; the common smooth hound reaches a maximum size of 2 m, where the starry smooth hound can only reach around 1.4m total length (Compagno, 1984).

 [Family- Squalidae, Order- Squaliformes]

 Fishing is a huge industry in the UK.
 A recent report by the New Economic Foundation (NEF) found that the UK is responsible for the highest amount of overfishing of any EU country, with 2 million tonnes of fish being landed annually above the level advised by scientists.
-This makes UK fisheries significantly unsustainable.
+This makes UK fisheries significantly unsustainable (Lack, 2006).

 - Rebecca Hubbard, Program Director of Our Fish Campaign Group